glenernstrom/git-setup/git-setup.md

 3. Select ssh and copy the url
 4. $ git remote add origin git@github.com:username/repository_name.git

-If you haven't set up a ssh key pair for the machine you are on:
+## If you haven't set up a ssh key pair for the machine you are on:

 1. ssh-keygen -t ed25519 -C "username.domain.edu"
 2. passphrase not necessary unless using shared computer
 3. On github copy the ssh key in ~/.ssh/id_ed25519.pub to SSH keys from Settings
 4. $ ssh -T git@github.com

+## With SSH key installed locally and on github:
+You are good to go!

-5. $git push origin main
+$git push origin main